-For emergency service or a tree safety assessment in Cornwall, PA, call Cipres Tree Service now!
+For tree planting or stump removal in Cornwall, PA, call Cipres Tree Service for expert advice and service!

 Cornwall was initially settled by Peter Grubb in 1734.
 Peter was a Chester County stonemason who came to, what was then Lancaster County, in search of high quality stone for quarrying.
 First building his house and then a store, he discovered magnetite iron ore nearby and decided to test its quality, he found the ore to be exceedingly pure.
 Grubb wrote to Philadelphia and in 1734 was granted a warrant to purchase 300 acres (1.2 km2) of land.
 For three years Peter followed veins of ore until he found a large deposit that was easily accessible; however, this ore was not within the bounds of his property.
 So in 1737 he purchased an additional 142.5 acres (0.577 km2) of land.
 In 1742 Peter built a cold blast furnace and named it Cornwall, after his father's birthplace in England.
 The Cornwall Iron Mine was, at one time, the largest open-pit mining operation in the world.
 They were mined continuously until June 30, 1973, totaling 236 years of production.